 I’m sorry to say that the thing that probably saved them from too much trouble was they all were white.
-Had they been black boys in hoodies in the Trayvon Martin days, in our tiny town in Central PA, a community with very few black residents, I am certain it would be a different story.
+Had they been black boys in hoodies in the Trayvon Martin days, in our tiny town in central Pennsylvania, a community with very few black residents, I am certain it would be a different story.

 Did Michael Brown rob a store?
 Video evidence seems inconclusive.
 Did officer Darren Wilson know about the robbery before he stopped Brown and his friend?
 Reports vary.
 Was Wilson Assaulted?
 Evidence so far seems to say yes.
 Witness accounts conflict with each other.
 But since when were Swisher Sweets worth a man’s life?
 Did anyone see a gun in that store surveillance video?
 Brown was unarmed, and even if he did physically go after the officer . . . six bullets pumped into him?
 Really?
 How many bullets does it take to stop an unarmed 18-year-old?